mohameddahrouj/TFTP/README.txt

 ******Set-up Instructions******
 1. Start the Server (main)
-2. Start the Intermediate Host (main)
+2. Start the Error Simulator (main)
 3. Start the Client (main)
 4. After starting the Client you will be prompted to enter the request type.
-Type R for a read request and W for a Write Request.
+Type R for a read request or W for a write request.
 5. Then you will be prompted to enter the path of a file.
 6a.
 If you enter a read request then the contents of the file that you specified will be transferred to the temp.txt file.
 The temp.txt can be found in the same folder as the README.
 6b.
 If you enter a write request then the contents of the temp.txt will be transferred to the file that you specified.